My AirPods Blinking Orange – What to Do?

 The AirPods are the world’s most popular wireless earbuds.
 You can often see it on social media, and many celebrities and influential people wear them, too.
 The wireless earbuds, like all Apple products, are user-friendly.
-Their design is plain and minimalistic, and you won’t have a hard time linking them to your Apple device.
+Their design is plain and minimalistic, and you won’t have a hard time linking them to your Apple or even Android device.

 However, there are many tricks that you might not be aware of, whether they are featured in the instruction manual or not.
 With this in mind, here’s a list of cool AirPods tips and tricks for maximum satisfactory user experience.